NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+###  Cantor, Sierpinski, and Menger Madness  ###

+**Date:** December 1, 2017

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:**  This week's topic is intriguing and based on the following questions:

+  1. Is it possible to remove all points from the interval [0, 1] and have anything left?
+  2. Is it possible to remove all points from the unit square and have anything left?
+  3. Is it possible to remove all points from the unit cube and have anything left?

+The answer to all three questions is YES.
+And for the record, what is left is very, very bizarre.
+And for the record, what is left is going to be discussed and investigated by the NAU Math Club next spring!
+(They are going to build a partially-constructed Menger sponge.)
+After the talk, there will be no faculty guest interview.
+Instead, we will watch 2 short and informative videos about one of the aforementioned bizarre objects.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-12-01.pdf)]

 ###  Should you consider graduate school in Math/Stat/Math Ed?  ###

 **Date:** November 17, 2017